Are modern standards breeding a decline in cultural literacy?

 All Stein’s jokes aside, ACT’s survey points to several noteworthy discrepancies in college and career expectations at high school, and higher education levels that serve to question Common Core’s emphasis on nonfiction informational texts and the strategies by which teachers can adopt those standards.

-What employers and college really want
+What employers and colleges really want

 Common Core was developed with college and career readiness in mind.
 However, ACT’s 2016 National Curriculum Survey shows that there are some gaps in preparation at the higher education level and in the workforce.